Rosephanye Powell: Personal life and education

+Career

-Prior to her career as a composer, Powell invested most of her energy performing art song and lecture recitals dedicated to the works of William Grant Still, dean of African-American composers, and the interpretation of African-American spirituals.
-Because of her research and performances, Powell is considered an authority on both of these subjects.
-Her articles have been published by prestigious academic journals as the NATS Journal (National Association of Teachers of Singing) and the ACDA Journal.
+Prior to her career as a composer, Powell performed art song and lecture recitals dedicated to the works of William Grant Still and devoted herself to the interpretation of African-American spirituals.
 Powell served as editor and wrote the introduction for the anthology William Grant Still: An Art Song Collection.
-For a period, she had a weekly radio segment Living History on the nationally syndicated The Donnie McClurkin Show where Powell provided the listening audience with brief moments in Black music and history.
+She had a weekly radio segment Living History on the nationally syndicated The Donnie McClurkin Show where Powell discussed Black music and history.